Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 \subsubsection{Example: Approximation of a line}

-In~\cite{Regnault-Remilia-2015}, the authors introduce a random process that, starting from a finite word on $\{0,1\}$, organises bits through local flips to obtain asymptotically a discrete line whose slope corresponds to the frequency of symbols $1$ in the initial finite word.
-Different local rules are used to obtain every rational slope in this way.
-If the flips are performed in parallel instead, we obtain a probabilistic cellular automata for every slope $\alpha\in\mathbb{Q}\cap[0,1]$.
-We consider its action on any initial $\s$-ergodic measure satisfying $\mu([1])=\alpha$.
-Theorem~\ref{prop:MainResultProb} shows that the sequence of measures converges towards the measure supported by a periodic configuration representing a discrete line of slope $\alpha$.
+A finite word of $\{0,1\}^\ast$ can be seen as a finite curve in $\Z^2$ taking its origin in $(0,0)$, moving right on a $0$ and up on a $1$.
+In~\cite{Regnault-Remilia-2015}, the authors introduce for any $\alpha\in\mathbb{Q}\cap[0,1]$ a random process that, starting from a finite word $w\in \{0,1\}^\ast$ whose frequency of symbols $1$ is $\alpha$, organises bits through local flips to obtain asymptotically a discrete segment of slope $\alpha$.

+We adapt these processes so that the flips are performed in parallel and on an infinite configuration, which gives a probabilistic cellular automaton for every slope $\alpha\in\mathbb{Q}\cap[0,1]$.
+We consider the action of this PCA on any initial $\s$-ergodic measure satisfying $\mu([1])=\alpha$.
+Using Theorem~\ref{prop:MainResultProb}, we show that the sequence of measures converges towards the measure supported by a periodic configuration representing a discrete line of slope $\alpha$.
 To simplify the presentation, we consider here that $\alpha=\frac{1}{2}$; the method can be easily generalised to other slopes.

-Define the following local rules: \begin{itemize} \item $f_0$ is the identity; \item $f_{-1}(x_{-2}, x_{-1},x_0,x_1)= $ \item $f_1(x_{-1},x_0,x_1,x_2)= $ \end{itemize}
+Define the following local rules: \begin{itemize} \item $i$ is the identity; \item $r(x_{-2}, x_{-1},x_0,x_1)= $ \item $\ell(x_{-1},x_0,x_1,x_2)= $ \end{itemize}

-Let $\tilde F_{\textrm{line}}$ be a probabilistic cellular automaton (represented in figure~\ref{fig:line}) defined by a $\s$-ergodic measure $\nu\in\mathcal{M}_{\s}(\{f_0,f_1,f_{-1}\}^{\Z})$ whose support is the subshift of finite type defined by the set of forbidden patterns To put it more simply, any time the local rules in two consecutive cells are $f_1$ and $f_{-1}$ (which happens with positive probability), the probabilistic CA permutes these two letters, except if they are at the center of a four-letter words $1010$ or $0101$.
+Let $\tilde F_{\textrm{line}}$ be a probabilistic cellular automaton (represented in Figure~\ref{fig:line}) defined by a $\s$-ergodic measure $\nu\in\mathcal{M}_{\s}(\{g_0,g_1,g_{-1}\}^{\Z})$ whose support is the subshift of finite type defined by the set of forbidden patterns To put it more simply, any time the local rules in two consecutive cells are $\ell$ and $r$ (which happens with positive probability), the probabilistic CA permutes these two letters, except if they are at the centre of a four-letter words $1010$ or $0101$.
 In any other situation, it acts as the identity.